leo-leong/AppAssure-Sentinel/README.md

 # AppAssure-Sentinel
-Sample code to be used together with series of training to jump start ramping up on Sentinel development and integration.
+Sample code to be used together with series of training to jump start ramping up on developing Sentinel integration.